mr00k3/trollsshrd/README.md

 - iPhone 7 and Linux Mint works
 - iPhone 7 and Ubuntu works
-- iPhone 7 and old toshiba laptop on Arch Linux with hyprland dont work
+- iPhone 7 and Old Toshiba laptop on Arch Linux dont work
-- iPhone 7 and chromebook on Arch Linux with dwm dont work "read-only system" in ssh
+- iPhone 7 and Chromebook on Arch Linux dont work getting "read-only system" error in ssh

 # Usage